integr8ly/integreatly-operator/test-cases/tests/installation/a30-validate-installation-of-rhoam-addon-and-integration-with-ld.md

 ```

 6. Once the status is "completed", the installation is finished and you can go to another step

+> Due to a known issue the OCM UI can display `Installed` despite installation still being in progress

 **Verify custom RHOAM CIDR range was applied correctly**